ESIPFed/data-help-desk/docs/resources/user_questions.md

 **Data Citation and Attribution**

 -   How can I cite a dataset?
--   Using data from other datasets (citing), data from different instruments, aeronomy, madrigal, CEDAR
+-   Using data from other datasets (citing), data from different instruments
 -   How do I cite my data?
 -   Software citation; reducing duplication?